LAUNCH YOUR BUSINESS

 - participants of the six European Commission (EC) Challenges have to be either residents or must have established their company in the territory of one of the Copernicus participating countries.
 Eligible countries are listed hereafter: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom;

-Descriptions of all of the Challenges in the Copernicus Masters 2017 are available at www.copernicus-masters.com.
+Descriptions of all of the Challenges in the Copernicus Masters 2018 are available at www.copernicus-masters.com.
 They include the respective prizes to be awarded in each Challenge and the evaluation criteria that will determine the winning proposal.
 One winner will be selected by the expert panel of each Challenge.
 In addition, one overall winner of the competition – the Copernicus Master – will be selected from the winners of all Challenges.
 The Copernicus Masters Overall Winner is selected from among all winners by an international panel of high-ranking experts.
-This outstanding entrant will be invited to attend the satellite launch of ADM-Aeolus in Kourou, which is accompanied by a further cash prize.
-Moreover, the 50 best entrants in the competition will be selected for the Copernicus Accelerator Programme by an international panel of experts by September 2017.
+This outstanding entrant will be invited to attend a satellite launch in Kourou, which is accompanied by a further cash prize.
+Moreover, all winners of the Challenges will be selected for the Copernicus Accelerator Programme by an international panel of experts by September 2018.
 Participants of the Copernicus Accelerator must be either citizens of one of the Copernicus participating countries or have established their company in the territory of one of the participating countries.
-Furthermore, former Copernicus Accelerator beneficiaries (mentees) cannot be part of the programme again.
+Furthermore, former Copernicus Accelerator beneficiaries (mentees) cannot be part of the programme if they participate in the Copernicus Masters 2018 with the same idea.

-Interested participants are requested to submit their ideas electronically between 1 April 2017 and on 30 June 3 July (please refer to the procedure described below).
+Interested participants are requested to submit their ideas electronically between 1 April and 30 June 2018 (please refer to the procedure described below).

 The competition will be organised and carried out exclusively in English via a secure online idea database accessible at www.copernicus-masters.com.
 Registration at this site is required to create a user account, which may then be used to submit innovative business ideas to any of the Copernicus Masters Challenges.
 When creating an account, participants will be asked to provide contact details, which the Organiser will use to inform them of all matters related to the Copernicus Masters and any other issues the Organiser deems relevant to participants in the competition.
 After registering, participants will receive a confirmation link they can use to log in.
 Participants will be asked to choose an account password that will allow them to edit and save temporary content before submitting their final idea to the server.
 Upon logging in, participants will be required to choose the Challenge to which they would like to submit a proposal (the available Challenges will be shown accordingly to the country of residence of the applicant) and answer all of the mandatory questions in an online questionnaire.